KaanEkimoz/Case-Study/README.md

 Case Study

-SETUP: DOWNLOAD "WINDOWS BUILD.ZIP" file in repo and extract it to a folder then run the exe.
+SETUP: Download "WINDOWS BUILD.ZIP" file in repo and extract it to a folder then run the exe.

 # Step-by-Step: What I Did